pascalweiss/LSFEventScraper/README.md

 # How it works
 Currently, HTW-Berlin.de has an semester-overview page, from where the crawler can reach a page for every day of the current semster.
 These day-overview pages are the source, from where every event of the semester can be extracted.
-What the module does is:
+What the module does is:<br>
-• fetching the semester-overview
+• fetching the semester-overview<br>
-• extracting all day-overview URLs
+• extracting all day-overview URLs<br>
-• fetching all day-overviews
+• fetching all day-overviews<br>
-• extracting every event
+• extracting every event<br>
-• save the events to a database
+• save the events to a database<br>

 # Database Configuration
 LSFEventScraper can store the events to either MYSQL or PostgreSQL.
 If you want to use it with the corresponding HTWRoomFinder, you need to use PostgreSQL.